 How To Keep Your Product Team

-It may seem unusual for a recruiter to be advising you on how to keep your team, but part of our company ethos is to help build product development teams, and like any structure, the foundations must be solid to support a growing team.
+It may seem unusual for a recruiter to be advising you on how to keep your team, but part of our company ethos is to help build product development teams, and as with any structure, the foundations must be solid if you want to build something solid.

-You may be asking yourself, “what does a product recruiter know about building strong product teams”.
+You may be asking yourself, “what does a product recruiter know about building strong product teams?”.
 Fair question.
 I’ve never built a product team internally, nor have I been part of a business that’s had to do it.
-However, since 2009 (when people thought product was another name for project) I’ve been working with an array of companies to help educate them on product, as well as helping then find the right talent.
+However, since 2009 (when people thought product was another name for project), I’ve worked with an array of companies to educate them on the best ways of building product teams, as well as helping them find the right talent.

 Knowit do this by attending and sponsoring events as well as continuously building out our network.
 In short, we build relationships with people who are not always looking to leave, but if the right thing came up, they would want to know about it.
 In turn, this has given me a very good insight in to what frustrates product people.
 Patterns and commonalities begin to emerge.

-In a growing digital world, the demand for talent is more competitive than the World Cup.
+In a growing digital world, the demand for talent is more competitive than the Champions League.
 Why?
 The first reason is that it’s no longer just the large digital businesses requiring talent.
-Over the last 10 years, the investment in start-ups has dramatically increased as well as investment in to digital by traditional businesses.
+Over the last 10 years, the investment in start-ups by VC’s has dramatically increased and large companies who are transforming are also investing in building their digital capability.

 Businesses in pharmaceuticals, banking, broadcasting, retail, media (I could go on) are all investing substantial amounts of money in to growing their digital presence and using technology to become more efficient.
-The UK isn’t producing enough developers, UX or product people fast enough.
+However, the UK isn’t producing developers, UX or product people fast enough.

-A response to this could be, “well that’s just the way the market is moving and if we lose people, we’ll just hire some more.”
+A response to this could be, “well, that’s just the way the market is moving and if we lose people, we’ll just hire some more.”
 This is ludicrous.
 A cohesive and aligned product development team is potentially worth billions.
-Not only is it financially better for the employer because they won’t have to pay agencies to replace people (and we’re not cheap), but a team that has been with a business for a longer period of time will understand their:
+Not only is it financially beneficial for the company, because they won’t have to pay to replace people, lose the vital knowledge and spend time getting someone else up to speed, but a team that has been with a business for a longer period of time will understand their:

 - Regulations they may have to work within